Before getting started it’s probably best to deal with the various myths surrounding German wine. Here are the most common ones and the facts.

-QbA wines are important to us in the U.S. market.
-Estate wines (especially Rieslings) and Pinot Noirs from top producers are almost always designated QbA because—this is important—they can legally be chaptalized.
-FYI chaptalization is also legal for the other three previous classifications as well.
+Qualitätswein: quality wine from from a specific Anbaugebiete, one of those 13 designated regions.
+Qualitätsweine are important to the U.S. market.
+Estate wines (especially Rieslings) and Pinot Noirs from top producers are almost always designated as such because—this is important—they can legally be chaptalized.
+FYI chaptalization is also legal for the other two previous classifications as well.

 Prädikatswein: quality wine with “attributes” or confirmed by the degree of ripeness at harvest.
 As I alluded to above, German wine laws are completely different from the French AOC/AOP model in that grape ripeness instead of place of origin is used as the sole arbiter for quality.
 Most of the top German wines we see in the U.S. are designated as Prädikatswein which means they cannot be chaptalized.
 Many are also produced from single vineyards.

 Here in ascending order of ripeness--NOT residual sugar—are the six prädikate:

 Kabinett: delicate and off-dry in style; made from fruit harvested early in the season.

 Spätlese (late-harvest): slightly sweet in style.
 A Spätlese Riesling from a top vintage/producer/vineyard is capable of aging for decades.
 In fact, the oldest unfortified white wine I’ve ever tasted was a half-bottle of 80-year-old Spätlese from Rheinhold Haart in the Mosel.
 The magic combination of residual sugar, high acid, and low alcohol (7-9%) makes it one of the most versatile food-pairing wines as well.